 No one has favorited this theater yet

-The Capitol Cinema opened in 1956, a 1,300 seat single screen stadium style theatre.
-Built on the site of the Majestic Cinema which was destroyed by fire, the Capitol Cinema was launched as the new flagship of the Dundee based cinema magnate J.B.
+Built on the site of the Majestic Cinema which was destroyed by fire on 28th August 1941 (and has its own page on Cinema Treasures).
+The Capitol Cinema opened on 6th August 1956 with a single screen that had 1,300 seats on a stadium plan (with a raised stepped section at the rear, rather than an overhanging balcony).
+It was launched as the new flagship of the Dundee based cinema magnate J.B.
 Milne, whose circuit, which extended throughout Scotland, included several Dundee cinemas.

 Associated British Cinemas(ABC), who had long been seeking a site for a city centre cinema to replace their outdated and badly sited Plaza Cinema, acquired the Capitol Cinema from J.B.
 Milne in 1958.
 Following extensive alterations, the ABC Dundee was re-opened in 1959 with "South Pacific" which played for a lengthy run in Todd-AO.
 During the 1960’s the ABC enjoyed great success both with circuit releases and with extended roadshow runs of films such as "Ben Hur" "Where Eagles Dare" and "Alfred the Great", all shown in 70mm on the huge screen.